badu/gorm/README.md

 - Removed MSSQL support - out of my concerns with this project

 # Changes log

+## 05.12.2016
+- [x] removed getTableOptions from Scope : was used in creation operations, so we don't need it there
+- [x] after processing relations, we cleanup tag setting's ASSOCIATIONFOREIGNKEY and FOREIGNKEY for allocation sake
+- [x] added sort for test results
+- [x] autoIndex in tables_operations calls directly addIndex (instead of going through dbcon)

 ## 04.12.2016
 - [x] StrSlices for association and foreign keys gets created on parseTagSettings of StructField